-4.3.2 CRITICAL ROLL SPEED
+4.3.3 CRITICAL ROLL SPEED

 Even with a balanced roll, a vibration can be set up in a stationary shaft.
-If this vibration (in cycles per minute) occurs at the harmonic frequency of the shaft, the transducers can be damaged.
-To determine critical roll speed, use the following formula:
+If this vibration (in cycles per minute) occurs at the harmonic frequency of the shaft, the transducers can be damaged.)